Hayabusa (wrestler): Legacy

 Kevin Wilson reviewed on the 9th Anniversary Show encounter between the two that "both wrestlers played their roles well and they hit their major moves without any problems.
 I still think the Phoenix Splash is one of the top five most beautiful moves in wrestling (let's see...
 Phoenix Splash, Shooting Star Press, Space Flying Tiger Drop, Ultimo Dragon's Asai Moonsault, and a Dragonrana), and Hayabusa hit it perfectly.
 It was the perfect ending, as the two other times he had gone for the move in the match he had failed... he knew that to win the titles he had to hit his ultimate finisher.
 Overall a really fun match, it wasn't perfectly executed, but the good far outweighed the bad."
 Stuart of Puroresu Central stated that "Hayabusa's highspots were dazzling as always and Gannosuke's craftsmanship made them look better and very important.
 They fought almost one year exactly before this and Hayabusa smoked Gannosuke as a worker" and considered it "a worthy main event between two excellent wrestlers and undoubtedly the best match on the show."

 Many of the industry's wrestlers like Chris Jericho, Jonathan Gresham, Jack Evans, AJ Styles, Pac, Will Ospreay, Samuray Del Sol, Kota Ibushi, Matt Sydal, Ricochet, Seth Rollins and Mustafa Ali were inspired by Hayabusa at some point in their careers.

 On April 27, 2025, the Hayabusa character was brought back through Pro Wrestling Zero1 at the Lucha Festival Especial event held at Ryōgoku Kokugikan.
-At the event, this new Hayabusa, portrayed by a wrestler whose identity has not been made public, defeated Masato Tanaka.
+At the event, this new Hayabusa, portrayed by Shingo Suzuki, defeated Masato Tanaka and continues to work predominately for Pro Wrestling Zero1.